stephyraju/comic-character-dashboard/README.md

 ##### Source

-The original data is soursed from [kaggle](https://www.kaggle.com/explore-projects), and here is the link:[https://www.kaggle.com/fivethirtyeight/fivethirtyeight-comic-characters-dataset](https://www.kaggle.com/fivethirtyeight/fivethirtyeight-comic-characters-dataset).
+The original data is sourced from [kaggle](https://www.kaggle.com/explore-projects), and here is the link:[https://www.kaggle.com/fivethirtyeight/fivethirtyeight-comic-characters-dataset](https://www.kaggle.com/fivethirtyeight/fivethirtyeight-comic-characters-dataset).

 To make the data easier to work with, the .csv file from kaggle.com was converted to a json file.